 Fintrac, a woman-owned and US-based consulting company, develops agricultural solutions to end hunger and poverty.
 For almost three decades our work has increased rural incomes and strengthened food security across Africa, Asia, and Latin America.
 We do this by developing interventions to improve market system competitiveness and increase participation of smallholder farmers.

 Since 2000, Fintrac has delivered training and technical assistance to nearly 2 million smallholder farmers, leveraged $2 billion in sales, and helped 10 million people, including children, become more food secure.

 We retain a team of highly-skilled experts across all technical disciplines and employ local staff who bring vital context-specific knowledge and provide unique insights and analysis.

 Improving production, building local capacity, & developing value chains

 Through proven technologies and practices, we rapidly increase smallholder yields to multiply incomes by two, three, and even 10 times in one year.
 This income fuels local economies and drastically improves healthcare, education, and overall quality of life for entire communities.
-We believe sustainable food security is inherently linked to income generation, so we train families, producer groups, and local service provides to treat farming as a commercial enterprise.
+We believe sustainable food security is inherently linked to income generation, so we train families, producer groups, and local service providers to treat farming as a commercial enterprise.